 Ingredients

-- 1 pound brussel sprouts (washed, ends trimmed, and halved)
+- 2 pounds brussel sprouts (washed, ends trimmed, and halved)

 Instructions

-- In a large bowl, gently toss together the Brussel sprouts, olive oil, salt and ground pepper.
+- In a large bowl, gently toss together the sprouts in avocado oil.

-- Place the Brussel sprouts in the air fryer basket, in a single layer, leaving enough room between each one.
+- Place the vegetables in the air fryer basket, in a single layer, leaving enough room between each one so that they don't steam.
+Work in batches if you need to.

 Notes